studentkittens/lncs-pandoc/paper.md

   Other platforms currently still use *true* hardware virtualization to run a linux container or will need to use it when the host kernel is not compatible (e.g. when running a Linux container on Windows or vice versa).
-  This is the main reason why ``docker`` is not an competitor to tools like *VirtualBox* or *VMWare*, rather an alternative or extension.
+  This is the main reason why ``Docker`` is not an competitor to tools like *VirtualBox* or *VMWare*, rather an alternative or extension.
 - *Lightweight*: In the normal usecase containers start in under a second and are able to directly access the underlying hardware without serious